PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 	./make.sh kernel

-### Get an FSBL

-An FSBL (first stage bootloader) is required to start the boot process.
-The `images` folder contains a prebuilt FSBL for the ZC706.
-For other boards you should use Xilinx SDK to create and compile an FSBL.
-Using SDK, create a New Application Project using the 'Zynq FSBL' template.
-[Consult the Xilinx documentation](http://www.wiki.xilinx.com/Build+FSBL) for how to do this.
-Use SDK to compile the FSBL project to an ELF file.

-### Create a boot image

-We now need to combine the FSBL, uBoot, and the kernel, all into a single image.
-Again this is done using Xilinx SDK.
-In the SDK menus, select `Xilinx Tools -> Create Boot Image`.

-Select `Create new BIF file`, and set the output paths to where you want the image to be built.
-Now in the boot image partitions click add, select `images/fsbl.elf` and ensure Partition type is set to `bootloader`.
-Click OK.

-Then add `images/u-boot.elf`, `images/uImage`, and `images/devicetree.dtb` as `datafile` partitions.
-Click `create image`.
-This will create `BOOT.bin` which you should place in the `images` directory.

 ## Creating an FPGA hardware design

 The PHANTOM distribution also contains the scripts which create PHANTOM-compatible FPGA designs.
 A PHANTOM hardware design encapsulates a set of IP cores, makes them available to the software running in the Linux distribution, and includes the various security and monitoring requirements of the PHANTOM platform.